ryan95f/yamlator/docs/schema_components.md

 ## Importing Schemas

 As of version `0.4.0`, Yamlator now supports importing rulesets and enums from other schema files.
 A single import statement can import one or more resources.
-Imports can also be alias with an optional namespace to support importing multiple resources with the same name from different schemas.
-The structure of an import statement without a namespace:
+Imports can also be given an optional namespace to support importing multiple resources with the same name from different schemas.
+For example, below is an import statement structure without a namespace:

 ```text
 import <COMMA SEPARATED LIST OF RESOURCES> from <RESOURCE PATH>
 ```

-Or with a namespace:
+Or an import statement with a namespace:

 ```text
 import <COMMA SEPARATED LIST OF RESOURCES> from <RESOURCE PATH> as <NAMESPACE>